-This document has been revised due to recent information that the glycolic acid used in Savannah River National Laboratory (SRNL) experiments contains both formaldehyde and methoxyacetic acid.
+This document has been revised to add analytical data for fresh, 1 year old, and 4 year old glycolic acid as recommended in Revision 2 of this document.
+This was needed to understand the concentration of formaldehyde and methoxyacetic acid, impurities present in the glycolic acid used in Savannah River National Laboratory (SRNL) experiments.
+Based on this information, the concentration of these impurities did not change during storage.
 These impurities were in the glycolic acid used in the testing included in this report and in subsequent testing using DuPont (now called Chemours) supplied Technical Grade 70 wt% glycolic acid.
-However, these impurities were not reported in earlier revisions.
-Additional data concerning the properties of glycolic acid have also been added to this report.
+However, these impurities were not reported in the first two versions of this report.